luyadev/luya.io/docs/guide/app/language.md

 ## Domain Mapping

-In order to map a given domain to language use `luya\web\Composition::$hostInfoMapping`:
+In order to map a given domain to language use <class name="luya\web\Composition" prop="hostInfoMapping" />:

 ```php
 'hostInfoMapping' => [